Bobbo117/MQ135-Air-Quality-Sensor/README.md

 My Shark Clean Sense IQ Model HP102 Air Purifier in the basement indicates 97 - 100 % clean air

 An interesting scenario follows.
 The sensor is in the basement.

 The first floor is vacant, we sleep on the second floor with the window open.

 A little after 4:14 a.m., I get up to pee.
+We see a bump in CO2 in the basement.

+Follow the timeline on the graph screenshot below.

-We see a bump in CO2 in the basement!
-I try to get back to sleep, but give up around 4:48, when I go to the first floor to make coffee and into the basement and turn on the humidex, then head back upstairs.
-We see a reduction in ppm due to the humidex:
+I try to get back to sleep, but give up around 4:48, when I go to the first floor to make coffee then head back upstairs.

+The humidex is activated around that time, causing a steep reduction in ppm.

 ![Coffee Humidex](https://github.com/Bobbo117/MQ135-Air-Quality-Sensor/blob/main/Images/HA%20AQI%20Coffee%20Humidex.jpg)

 Then arond 5:34, I head down for a second cup.

-While I'm there, I empty the dishwasher, creating quite the uptick:
+While I'm there, I empty the dishwasher, creating quite the uptick

+See the graph screenshot below.

 ![Humidex Coffee](https://github.com/Bobbo117/MQ135-Air-Quality-Sensor/blob/main/Images/HA%20AQI%20Humidex%20Coffee.jpg)